Issue No. 195. - October 20 , 2000.

 By Ylber Emra

-How deep the divisions in Kosovo run can best be seen at the
+How deep the divisions in Kosovo run can best be

 local elections, where Serbs and Albanians must vote at different